QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 The best approach here is to

-* Accept that an exact solution may not exist
+* Accept that an exact solution may not exist.

-* Look instead for an approximate solution
+* Look instead for an approximate solution.

 By approximate solution, we mean a :math:`b \in \mathbb R^k` such that :math:`X b` is as close to :math:`y` as possible.